 Major scales: two octaves on a mallet instrument; plus snare drum, timpani, and melodic percussion selections.

 Three contrasting selections, one from each of the following style periods: Baroque, Classical, and Romantic/Twentieth Century.
 All selections are to be memorized.

-Major Scales (C, G, D, A, F, B-Flat, E-Flat, A-Flat), Melodic minor scales (a, e, b, f-sharp, d, g, c, f); two brief selections (one lyrical, one technical), or a movement from a major concerto.
+Major Scales (C, G, D, A, F, B-Flat, E-Flat, A-Flat); two brief selections (one lyrical, one technical), or a movement from a major concerto.

 Bring examples of your compositions in score form, if possible.
 Perform one selection on your major instrument.